relaycorp/fanqiang-poc/gateway/README.md

 To start the server, simply run `npm start`.

 One way to quickly test the server is to run `npm run ping` to ping `1.1.1.1`.

+## Implementation notes

+- Packets are processed in a mutable manner to keep RAM usage low.
+  For example, when forwarding a packet, its source/destination IP address and port are rewritten in place to avoid duplicating the packet.

+## Missing features

+An eventual production implementation should support:

+- Transport protocols other than TCP and UDP.
+  Specifically,
+  protocols whose data units contain source and destination ports to facilitate NAT traversal.
+  For example, SCTP and DCCP, but not ICMP or IL.

 ## Copyright notes